robertZaufall/mindmanager_ai/readme.md

-# MindManager automation and LLM / AI Integration Windows + macOS
+# MindManager Automation and LLM / AI Integration Windows + macOS

 These automations and macros enhance mindmaps created by **MindManager** on macOS and Windows.